supande/Taxi_project_626/README.md

 ```

 Note- Some codes are not showing output, even though they are correct.
+They were showing output before, but when I tried to run them again, they did not display output even though there is no error message.
 Maybe it is my system's problem.

 Q8.
 For other numeric types besides lat and lon, what are the min and max values?

 Ans.
 I calculated the minimum and maximum values of rate_code, passenger_count, trip_distance, trip_time_in_secs.
 I did not consider the          outliers for passenger_count, trip_distance, trip_time_in_secs.
-Like explained above, I removed values greater than 200 Miles from trip      distance because I wanted to remove data which is too far from NYC and lower limit was 0.1 Miles to remove 0 and -ve values.
+Like explained above, I removed values greater than 200 Miles from trip      distance because I wanted to remove data which is too far from NYC and lower limit was 0.1 Miles to remove 0 and -ve values, which are      not valid for the trips.
 For passenger count, I set the upper limit at 10 to accomodate the cabs that are huge(if possible) and in case      some people dropped off in the middle of the trip and others got in the cab.
 I set the lower limit at 1 so as to include only the valid      trips.
-For
-     trip_time_in_secs, I set the lower limit at 30 secs because I think that will be the time taken to cover the minimum trip distance of        0.1 Miles, particularly in a busy city like New York.
+For trip_time_in_secs, I set the lower limit at 30 secs because I think that will be the time taken to cover the minimum trip        distance of 0.1 Miles, particularly in a busy city like New York.
 Similarly, I set the upper limit at 15000 secs which is a lttle more      than 4 hours, as I think that will be approximately the time taken to cover the maximum distance of 200 Miles.

    Minimum trip distance- 0.11 Miles and Maximum trip distance is 199.7 Miles
    Minimum rate code is 1 and Maximum rate code is 239